 - Center medians should be carefully designed to ensure proper drainage and maximize potential for on-site stormwater retention and filtration.
-Droughtresistant and low-maintenance plant species should be used. - Trees and landscaping should be maintained for sight lines and vehicle operation per the Department of Street Services MOWmentum Program Landscaping Guidelines. - Sidewalks should not be reduced in width, and bike lanes should not be eliminated, to provide space or additional width for medians.
+Drought-resistant and lowmaintenance plant species should be used. - Trees and landscaping should be maintained for sight lines and vehicle operation per the Department of Street Services MOWmentum Program Landscaping Guidelines. - Sidewalks should not be reduced in width, and bike lanes should not be eliminated, to provide space or additional width for medians.

-Midblock Curb Extensions (Neckdowns)
+Midblock Curb Extensions (Neckdowns) Description

-At midblock locations with onstreet parking, curb extensions, also called neckdowns, can be installed on both sides of the road to create a visual pinch-point, helping to calm motor vehicle traffic.
+At midblock locations with on-street parking, curb extensions, also called neckdowns, can be installed on both sides of the road to create a visual pinch-point, helping to calm motor vehicle traffic.
 They are particularly useful on streets with longer block lengths where motorists tend to gain speed at midblock locations.
 They can be combined with midblock pedestrian crossings to further enhance pedestrian safety by lowering motor vehicle speeds, reducing crossing distances, and increasing visibility.

 - Midblock curb extensions should only be used on streets with onstreet parking. - They can be used on two-way streets with one lane in each direction, and one-way roads.
-Where used on streets with multiple lanes in one direction, other crossing enhancements such as crossing islands, which allow pedestrians to cross the street in two stages, and rapid flashing beacons should be considered.
+Where used on streets with multiple lanes in one direction, other crossing enhancements such as crossing islands, which allow pedestrians to cross the street in two stages, and rapid flashing beacons should be considered. - Midblock curb extensions are sometimes combined with intermittent medians to reduce speeds along the length of a roadway and provide a crossing refuge in the center of the street, allowing pedestrians to cross the street in two stages.